keymapperorg/KeyMapper/docs/user-guide/settings.md

  --8<-- "go-to-settings.md"

 3. Scroll down to the 'Workaround for Android 11 bug that sets the device id for input events to -1' section.
-4. Tap 'Choose devices' and select the devices that should be fixed.
-5. It is highly recommended to install the [Key Mapper GUI Keyboard](https://play.google.com/store/apps/details?id=io.github.sds100.keymapper.inputmethod.latin) so that you can have an on-screen keyboard while using this feature.
+4. It is highly recommended to install the [Key Mapper GUI Keyboard](https://play.google.com/store/apps/details?id=io.github.sds100.keymapper.inputmethod.latin) so that you can have an on-screen keyboard while using this feature.
 The Basic Input Method built-in to Key Mapper doesn't show anything on-screen.
-6. Tap 'Enable the Key Mapper keyboard' and turn on the Key Mapper GUI Keyboard or the Key Mapper Basic Input Method.
+5. Tap 'Enable the Key Mapper keyboard' and turn on the Key Mapper GUI Keyboard or the Key Mapper Basic Input Method.
-7. Tap 'Use the Key Mapper keyboard' and select the keyboard that you just enabled.
-There are multiple ways to show this again.
+6. Tap 'Use the Key Mapper keyboard' and select the keyboard that you just enabled.

-    - Tap the keyboard button at the bottom of your display when you are typing something.
-Not all devices have this and some devices have this feature hidden behind a setting somewhere.
-    - Tap the notification that allows you to change the keyboard when you are typing something.
-Not all devices have this.
-    - Open Key Mapper and tap "show input method picker" in the menu :material-menu:.
+   It is recommended that you setup the setting to automatically change the on-screen keyboard when devices connect and disconnect.
+You can find this further up the page.
+This is useful if you don't want to use one of the Key Mapper keyboards all the time.
+If you want to change the keyboard manually then see [this](../faq.md#how-do-i-change-the-keyboard) question in the faq.

-8. Connect the device that you want to fix to your Android device.
+7. Connect the device that you want to fix to your Android device.
+8. Tap 'Choose devices' and select the devices that should be fixed.
 9. Your keyboard layout should be fixed! 🎉 If you're having issues checkout the FAQ below or [join](http://www.keymapper.club) the Discord server.

-!!! tip
-    Key Mapper has a setting to automatically change the on-screen keyboard when devices that you specify connect and disconnect.
-This is useful if you don't want to use one of the Key Mapper keyboards all the time.

 !!! faq
     - Can I use a non Key Mapper keyboard like Gboard instead?
 No because Key Mapper isn't allowed to tell other input methods what to type.